-South Australian company IMP technologies (IMPTEC) have developed a super fine crusher that reduces comminution costs.
+South Australian company IMP technologies (IMPTEC) have developed something big.
+I learned irs a super fine crusher.
+One that I learned reduces comminution costs.

-The company is currently trialling a semi-commercial unit at Hallett Concrete in Adelaide, South Australia’s capital.
+The company is currently trialling a semi-commercial unit.
+For I also learned it’s at Hallett Concrete.
+That’s in Adelaide, South Australia’s capital.

-The machine is being used to turn the waste from black sand or iron sand into a replacement for Portland cement.
+The machine is being used to turn the waste from black sand or iron sand.
+For then into a replacement for Portland cement.

-IMPTEC Director John Doherty said the crusher was a game-changing invention that could eventually be at the forefront of the industry.
+IMPTEC Director John Doherty said the crusher was a game-changing invention.
+One most importantly that could eventually be at the forefront.
+I mean of the cement industry.

-“What we’re involved in is reducing the amount of energy, which is usually electrical, and the cost of media.
+“What we’re involved in is reducing the amount of energy.
 You can also include lower maintenance costs because it’s just one machine,” he said.

-“The energy density of the crusher is greater than other machines and reduces around 30 per cent of energy costs.”
+“The energy density of the crusher is greater than other machines.
+So it reduces around 30 per cent of energy costs.”

-Comminution is the essential processor of minerals into cement, more commonly Portland cement, a known producer of a number of greenhouse gases…
+Comminution is the essential processor of minerals into cement.
+Son more commonly Portland cement.
+It’s a known producer of a number of greenhouse gases…

 To read the entire story simply click here